digicademy/hydra-scraper/README.md

 ## Roadmap

 - Remove CTO2 along with two deprecated intermediate properties
+- Remove `rdfa` paths as the format is no longer supported by RDFLib
 - Implement job presets/collections
 - Convert `test.py` to something more sophisticated
 - Automatically build OCI container via CI instead of on demand